 [PROBE] How does this vary based on who is posting the information?:

-advertisements have you seen about COVID-19, if any?radio/podcasts, print, social media?
+What advertisements have you seen about COVID-19, if any?radio/podcasts, print, social media?
 Where have you seen or heard these ads?
 [PROBE IF NEEDED]: Television,

 How trustworthy do you find information about COVID-19 to be in these media sources?